rytswd/k8s-website/content/en/blog/_posts/2025-04-23-Kubernetes-v1-33-Release/index.md

 ### Dynamic Resource Allocation (DRA) for network interfaces

-The standardized reporting of network interface data via DRA, introduced in v1.32, graduates to beta.
+The standardized reporting of network interface data via DRA, introduced in v1.32, has graduated to beta in v1.33.
 This enables more native Kubernetes network integrations, simplifying the development and management of networking devices.
 This was covered previously in the [v1.32 release announcement blog](/blog/2024/12/11/kubernetes-v1-32-release/#dra-standardized-network-interface-data-for-resource-claim-status).

 This work was done as part of [KEP-4817: DRA: Resource Claim Status with possible standardized network interface data](https://kep.k8s.io/4817) led by SIG Network, SIG Node, and WG Device Management.